 Decades of daily direct protection have saved critically endangered mountain gorillas from extinction and stabilized their tiny population.
-We have now expanded the same methods to help save nearby Grauer’s gorillas, which have had dramatic declines.
-All types of gorillas are endangered and face serious threats to their survival, but our daily protection works!
+We have now expanded the same methods to help save nearby Grauer’s gorillas, which are experiencing dramatic declines.
+All types of gorillas are critically endangered and face serious threats to their survival, but our daily protection works!

 Protecting Mountain Gorillas in Rwanda

 To learn more about the Karisoke Research Center, click here.

 We have shown, using our 50-year database, that this type of daily presence in the forests is what is needed to protect these gorilla populations from the many threats they face, as well as to collect the information that is needed to provide the most effective conservation strategies.
 Tracker teams serve the role of both protection and data collection and are the key factor in saving the mountain gorilla population.
 Click here for a story about saving young gorilla Fasha from a snare.